VOCAL-WA is looking for two part-time community organizers (term limited). Description and requirements below!

 PDA has various volunteer or intern opportunites available on an ongoing basis.

-- For current or recent law students interested in a fellowship or legal externship, please contact Andrew Kashyap.
+- For current or recent law students interested in a fellowship, legal externship or internship, please contact Andrew Kashyap.

 - If you are interested in general, LEAD, VOCAL-WA or other open ended opportunities, please complete the survey found here.
 Once complete, someone from the PDA office will follow up with you regarding your application.